MeigaHub MeigaHub

 Mean Reciprocal Rank (MRR)

-MRR measures the average position of relevant documents in the search results.
-A higher value indicates that relevant documents are closer to the beginning of the results.
+MRR measures the average position of relevant documents in search results.
+A higher value indicates that relevant documents are closer to the top of the results.

 Example: If a RAG system retrieves a relevant document in the 3rd position, its MRR would be 1/3 ≈ 0.33.